stefanvictora/hue-scheduler/README.md

 ## Introduction

+**New in Version 0.10.0**: **Full support for the Home Assistant REST and WebSocket APIs** :partying_face: Control even more devices in your home with Hue Scheduler.

 Hue Scheduler goes beyond basic automation solutions like Adaptive Lighting by providing comprehensive control over brightness, color temperature, color, power state, and custom interpolations between solar and absolute times.
-Designed to accommodate dumb wall switches, Hue Scheduler reschedules light states until they're reachable, ensuring consistent results even when lights are physically turned off.
-With version 0.10.0, Hue Scheduler is fully [dockerized](https://hub.docker.com/r/stefanvictora/hue-scheduler) for a faster setup.
+Specifically designed to work with dumb wall switches, Hue Scheduler adjusts light states as soon as they're reachable, ensuring consistent results even when lights are physically turned off.

-**New in Version 0.10.0**: **Full support for the Home Assistant REST and WebSocket APIs** :partying_face:.
-Control even more devices in your home with Hue Scheduler.

 ## Demo